Examples of Problem Statements in Quantitative Research Proposals

 Importance of a Strong Problem Statement

 The statement of the problem is the most crucial component of securing acceptance for the research proposal or project.
-The candidates must identify research problems with knowledge gaps systematically to write a problem statement for a research proposal, project, dissertation, or thesis.
+The candidates must systematically identify research problems and knowledge gaps to write a problem statement for a research proposal, project, dissertation, or thesis.
 A strong problem statement impresses examiners and reviewers and helps secure the proposal’s acceptance.
-It is the first step in conducting any academic research.
+Moreover, it is the foremost step in conducting any academic research.

 The researcher sets the research objective, research question, and hypothesis based on the problem statement.
 Hence, candidates or students cannot continue their research without a strong problem statement.
 The research problem is an inevitable part of quantitative, qualitative, and other research.
 No research can be conducted without identifying the research problem.